 The default PIN for all library cards is OCLN (not case sensitive).
-If you wish to place items on hold, you are required to change your PIN.
+If you wish to place items on hold by logging into your account, you are required to change your PIN.
 The first time you place a hold using the on-line catalog, a prompt will appear asking you to enter and confirm your new password.
 If you would like to change your PIN now, click here.
-If you forget your PIN, you can call us at 508-830-04250 or request an email reminder from OCLN.
+(After choosing a new PIN, exit the system and log-in again with your new password to see your account).
+If you forget your PIN, you can call us at 508-830-4250 or request an email reminder from OCLN.

 What can I check out?

 Your library card allows you to borrow books, compact discs, DVDs, museum passes, periodicals, and learning material kits.
 Many of these items may also be borrowed from other member libraries in the Old Colony Library Network, through the Virtual Catalog, or using Inter Library Loan.